Wade’s 101: Haiku retrospective 54

 Click.
 Save.
 Check out later.
 Click.

 Click.
-Too many tabs! - that homeostatic feeling
+Too many tabs!

 Even constant pain